tniah/flask-audit-log/README.md

 # Flask-Auditor

-Flask-Auditor is an extension for Flask that extract request and response to audit log.
+Flask-Auditor is an extension for Flask that extracts request and response to audit log.

 ## Installing